Default view

 • Successfully completing all practicals, including:

-• practicals can be missed not more than three times per semester, and all missed practicals must be retaken,
+• practicals can be missed not more than five times per semester, and all missed practicals must be retaken,

 • changing group for the practicals is allowed two times per semester, but only upon previous agreement with the practical group teacher,